+- 20 Deutsche Telekom at a glance

+- 26 Group organization

 - 28 Group strategy

-- 31 Management of the Group

-- 35 The economic environment
+- 31 Management of the Group 35 The economic environment

 - 40 Development of business in the Group

+- 52

-- 52 Development of business in the operating segments
+- Development of business in the operating segments

 - 66 Development of business at Deutsche Telekom AG

+- 70 Corporate responsibility

-- 70 Corporate responsibility77 Innovation and product development
+- 77 Innovation and product development 82

-- 82 Employees

-- 87 Significant events after the reporting period
+- Employ Significant events after the reporting period

-- 87 Forecast
+- 87 87 Forecast

 - 97 Risk and opportunity management

 - 112 Accounting-related internal control system

 - 113 Other disclosures

 We are aware that we must promote virtual collaboration if we are to maximize performance.
 Our in-house social network, which replaced our intranet and the Telekom Social Network, provides the basis for this.
 In 2016, our multiple award-winning social network, You and Me (YAM), boasted more than 120,000 users across the Group, heralding a new era in internal communications.
 As a central, dialog-based communications platform, YAM is the company's nervous system.
 We have also upgraded the direct communications channel with Board of Management level via YAM, with many of our Board members and executives using blogs, vlogs, chats and discussion forums to communicate.
-In addition, most employees worldwide now have access to various options for collaboration between departments and across national borders in the form of video and web conferencing services, live broadcasts and chat/messaging services, and knowledge-sharing via secure data rooms.
+In addition, most employees worldwide now have access to various options for collaboration between departments and across national borders in the form of video and web conferencing services, live broadcasts and chat/ messaging services, and knowledge-sharing via secure data rooms.